Mid Ulster (UK Parliament constituency): History

 For the history of the constituency prior to 1950, see Fermanagh and Tyrone.

-In both its incarnations, Mid Ulster has seen a precarious balance between unionist and Irish nationalist voters, although in recent years the nationalists have advanced significantly to be in a clear majority.
+Mid Ulster has seen a precarious balance between unionist and Irish nationalist voters, although in recent years the nationalists have advanced significantly to be in a clear majority.
 Many elections have seen a candidate from one side triumph due to candidates from the other side splitting the vote.

-The seat was initially won by the Irish Nationalist Party in 1950 and 1951 then by Sinn Féin in 1955.
+The seat was initially won by the Nationalist Party in 1950 and 1951 then by Sinn Féin in 1955.
 However the Sinn Féin Member of Parliament (MP) was unseated on petition on the basis that his Irish Republican Army (IRA) convictions made him ineligible, and in subsequent by-elections the seat was won by the Ulster Unionist Party (UUP).

-In a by-election in 1969, the seat was won by Bernadette Devlin standing as an independent socialist nationalist on the "Unity" ticket, which sought to unite nationalist voters behind a single candidate.
+In a by-election in 1969, the seat was won by Bernadette Devlin standing as an independent socialist nationalist on the Unity ticket, which sought to unite nationalist voters behind a single candidate.
 At the age of 21, Devlin was the youngest person ever elected to the House of Commons in the era of universal suffrage.
 The by-election saw a 91.5% turnout, a record for any UK by-election.

-Devlin held her seat in the 1970 general election but generated controversy when she had a child while still unmarried as well as for her fierce anti-clericalism.
+Devlin held her seat in the 1970 general election but generated controversy when she had a child while unmarried as well as for her fierce anti-clericalism.
 The Social Democratic and Labour Party (SDLP) stood a candidate against her in the February 1974 general election and the nationalist vote was strongly divided, allowing John Dunlop of the Vanguard Progressive Unionist Party to win with the support of the UUP and the Democratic Unionist Party (DUP).